MongoDB space usage¶

-If the instance is sharded, the plan size is multiplied by the number of shards currently attached to the instance to give you that maximum amount of space available.
-If the instance is a Replica Set, the plan size is the maximum available storage space.
+If the MongoDB instance is sharded, the plan size is multiplied by the number of shards currently attached to the instance to give you the maximum amount of space available.
+If the MongoDB instance is a replica set, the plan size is the maximum available storage space.

-Getting into more detail, all data used for determining space usage is pulled directly from MongoDB using db.stats(), across each individual database on each shard.
-This is determined slightly differently depending on if you’re using WiredTiger or MMAPv1.
+All data used for determining space usage is pulled directly from MongoDB by using db.stats() across each individual database on each shard, which differs slightly for WiredTiger or MMAPv1.

-As it’s a simpler engine, we only need to worry about the dbStats.fileSize.
-While MMAPv1 offers the output of dbStats.storageSize and dbStats.indexSize, they’re only really useful in roughly determining the level of fragmentation within the instance.
+MMAPv1 stores data and indexes on the same files, so the only important output is dbStats.fileSize.
+While MMAPv1 logs both dbStats.storageSize and dbStats.indexSize, this information is only useful in roughly determining the level of fragmentation within the MongoDB instance.

 - Oplog size (local)

 - Journal size

 - Namespace size